What to Consider When Buying a Baby Stroller: Expert Tips 2026

 For newborns, a stroller with a bassinet attachment is ideal.
 It allows babies to lie flat, promoting healthy spine development.
 Look for models with proper cushioning and support.
 Ensure the stroller has a five-point harness for safety and is easy to maneuver.
 For sleep, follow AAP safe-sleep guidance: babies should sleep on a firm, flat surface designed for infant sleep; do not let infants sleep unsupervised in a car seat or semi-reclined stroller seat (AAP, 2022).

-How Important Is Stroller Safety Features?
+How Important Are Stroller Safety Features?

 Can I Use A Stroller For Jogging?